Augmenta-tech/Augmenta-chataigne-module_v1_legacy/README.md

 Chataigne documentation is here : http://benjamin.kuperberg.fr/chataigne/docs

+Dev
+---

+In [Chataigne][], click on the "edit" button to modify the script. (javascript) You can also modify the Json module if needed directly from the file.

 Contribute
 ----------

-Fork and submit pull requests.
+Fork and submit pull requests! :)

 Thanks
 ------